martinsejas/FlightForecastMLOps/README.md

 ## Important: Steps to load the dataset for this project:

 For storage reasons the dataset is not uploaded into the repository.

+Additionally the data has been split in two, half for ingestion and the other half for training.

-To retrieve the data please follow the following steps:
+To correctly run this project please follow the following steps:

 <i>